Amid cancellation talk, Tokyo Olympics `focused on hosting' - WHIZ News

 Managu Sakai, the deputy chief cabinet secretary and an ally of the prime minister, also shot down the story.

-Tokyo Governor Yuriko Koike told her regular news conference on Friday that, “I’ve never heard such a thing.”
+Tokyo Governor Yuriko Koike told her regular news conference on Friday that she has “never heard such a thing.”
 She even suggested action against the British newspaper.

 The Times of London said Japan hoped to land the 2032 Olympics.
 The IOC has already awarded the 2024 Olympics to Paris and the 2028 version to Los Angeles.